Akshitha-Ralla/Basics-in-Python/README.md

 # Basics-in-Python
-This is my first repository.
+This is my first Github repository.
+14 Nov 2023, Saturday